What’s the best legal document font size and style?

 Fonts are important for legibility and readability.
 If you use an “annoying” font style, it may be difficult to read what you wrote.
 In a legal setting, it’s especially important to make all writing as clear and professional as possible.

-While there’s no one “official” font style for legal documents, there are a few court-approved fonts that are considered most easily readable:
+While there’s no one “official” font style for preparing legal documents, there are a few court-approved fonts that are considered most easily readable:

 - Century (and Century-related fonts like Century Schoolbook)